Heart failure

 Severe heart failure

 Symptoms occur at rest or during even the slightest physical exercise.
-The person affected can only lie down if their upper body is elevated.
-Some people with severe heart failure are bedridden.
+Some people with heart failure become bedridden.

 Important: Advanced heart failure can really affect people’s quality of life because it is difficult or even impossible to carry out normal activities.